Child and Family Policy Updates

 Trump Administration Executive Orders Causing Concern in Indian Country

-Starting with President Trump’s first day in office on January 20, 2025, his administration began issuing numerous Executive Orders and other policies that are expanding the scope of the Executive Branches authority in the federal government and challenging constitutional norms regarding the powers of the Executive Branch.
+Starting with President Trump’s first day in office on January 20, 2025, his Administration began issuing numerous Executive Orders and other policies that are expanding the scope of the Executive Branch’s authority in the federal government and challenging constitutional norms regarding the powers of the Executive Branch.
 These actions are putting roadblocks up to accessing federal funding authorized for tribal nations by Congress, eliminating federal staff positions that help oversee and administer federal programs for tribal nations, and freezing regulations and other policies that benefit tribal nations.
-As of March 5, 2025, the Administration has issued 76 Executive Orders and the number is expected to grow.
+As of May 13, 2025, the Administration has issued 147 Executive Orders and the number is expected to grow.
 You can find a regularly updated list of Executive Orders here.

 Key Executive Orders and administrative policies that have impacts for tribal nation human service programs and Native children and families:

-- Executive Order 14151 Ending Radical and Wasteful Government Diversity, Equity and Inclusion (DEI) Programs and Preferencing and Executive Order 14173 Ending Illegal Discrimination and Restoring Merit-Based Opportunity: This Executive Order requires federal agencies to assess programs, grants, and contracts within their agencies for DEI promotion or activities and eliminate the programs and funding that supports them.
-While tribal nations and Native people have a unique political status that is the basis for federal programs and policies that address their needs and is separate from their racial status, there are numerous reports of federal programs and activities related to tribal nations being canceled based upon them being considered DEI related.
+• Executive Order 14151 Ending Radical and Wasteful Government Diversity, Equity and Inclusion (DEI) Programs and Preferencing and Executive Order 14173 Ending Illegal Discrimination and Restoring Merit-Based Opportunity.
+These Executive Orders require federal agencies to assess programs, grants, and contracts within their agencies for DEI promotion or activities and eliminate the programs and funding that supports them.
+While tribal nations and Native people have a unique political status that is the basis for federal programs and policies that address their needs and is separate from their racial status, there are numerous reports of federal programs and activities related to tribal nations being canceled based upon them being considered DEI-related.
 This may also have an impact on technical assistance or other services being offered by Native organizations under contract with the federal government.

 Following the release of these Executive Orders, newly confirmed Secretary for the Department of Interior (DOI), Doug Bergum, issued Secretary’s Order 3415 that exempts the Department’s treaty and trust obligations to tribal nations from DEI policies identified in Presidential Executive Order 14151.
 Following the DOI Order, the Office of General Counsel for the Department of Health and Human Services (HHS) issued an advisory opinion (25-01) in response to a question about the application of Executive Order 14151 to Indian Health Services programs.
 In their opinion, they state that Executive Order 14151 and a number of related Executive Orders should not be interpreted to rescind, eliminate, hinder, or impair the Department’s legal obligations to tribal nations.
 While these departmental orders and opinions are helpful, there are still questions about how the policies of the new Administration will impact tribal nation human service program funding, federal staffing for programs that tribal nations administer, and changes for state programs that will trickle down to Native children and families in state human service systems.

 If your tribe or urban Native organization is seeing impacts from these or other Executive Orders, you can provide information to the Senate Committee on Indian Affairs by emailing them at oversight@indian.senate.gov.
 The Committee is tracking impacts to Indian Country from Executive Orders and communicating concerns to the Administration.
-All information provided will be held as confidential.
-You can also contact Evan Roberts, NICWA Government Affairs and Community Development Specialist at evan@nicwa.org to provide information on your experiences.
-While we appreciate concerns that tribes and urban Native organizations have about sharing this kind of information, it is critical to be able to provide accurate and impactful advocacy to remove barriers and address concerns.
+All information provided will be held confidential.
+You can also contact NICWA Government Affairs and Community Development Specialist Evan Roberts at evan@nicwa.org, to provide information on your experiences.
+While we appreciate concerns that tribes and urban Native organizations have about sharing this kind of information, it is critical to being able to provide accurate and impactful advocacy to remove barriers and address concerns.

 President Signs Child Welfare Legislation into Law with Tribal Support